-My signature Grade Date , , , , , , , , , , , , , , , , , , , ,
+My signature Grade Date

-Keith Country Day Lower School Computer Responsible Use Agreement
+Keith Country Day Lower Scho ool Computer Ro esponsible Use A greement

-My Promise to Uphold My Online Pledge

-My family has reviewed the Keith Lower School Computer Responsible Use Agreement with me.
-I understand the importance of following the rules for the use of the computer, the network, and the internet while at school.
-I also know I should not give personal information about my family or myself over the internet.
-I understand that I must use the computer, the internet, and other electronic information resources for educational purposes only.
-I also understand that if I choose not to follow the rules, my use of these tools may be taken away from me and other disciplinary action may be taken.
-I promise to follow the rules.
+My Promise to Uphold My Online Pledge My family has reviewed the Keith Lower School Co importance of following the rules for the use of the know I should not give personal information about the computer, the internet, and other electronic info that if I choose not to follow the rules, my use of the may be taken.
+I promise to follow the rules. computer, the network my family or myself or promation resources for k, and the internet while a ver the internet.
+I underst deducational purposes or at school.
+I also tand that I must use nly.
+I also understand

 Student name (please PRINT)

 Student signature: Date:

-Teacher:Grade:
+Grade:

-• For the Family
+For the Family